Orange Chicken Kiev

 - 1 cup dry bread crumbs

 - In a large bowl, combine the butter, chives, parsley, salt and pepper.
-Shape into a 6-in. x 2-in. rectangle; place on waxed paper.
+Shape into a 6x2-in. rectangle; place on waxed paper.
 Freeze until firm, about 30 minutes.

 - Flatten chicken to 1/4-in. thickness.
 Cut butter mixture into six strips; place one strip in the center of each chicken breast half.
 Roll up and tuck in ends; secure with a toothpick.

 - Place the flour in a shallow bowl.
 In another bowl, beat egg and orange juice.
-In a third bowl, combine bread crumbs and orange peel.
+In a third bowl, combine bread crumbs and orange zest.
 Coat chicken with flour, dip in egg mixture, then roll in crumb mixture.
-Place seam side down in a greased 13-in. x 9-in. baking dish.
+Place seam side down in a greased 13x9-in. baking dish.